El Salvador – Level 3: Reconsider Travel

-The Centers for Disease Control and Prevention (CDC) has determined El Salvador has a moderate level of COVID-19.
+The Centers for Disease Control and Prevention (CDC) has determined El Salvador has a high level of COVID-19.
 Visit the CDC page for the latest Travel Health Information related to your travel.

 If you decide to travel to El Salvador: